TillJohanndeiter/quorum-cluster/README.md

 **Network programming project SS20**

-Welcome to my implementation of a decentralized network of different Nodes.
+Welcome to my implementation of a decentralized network of multiple Nodes.
 One of the nodes has the role of a master and the nodes will decide base on a
 quorum who will be selected as master especially in case of unexpected shutdown of the current master.

+The code is documented and corresponds to pylint codestyle.
+For the project
+i used a CI pipeline and issue managment of Gitlab.
+Relevant classes were
+created with test driven development.

 **Installation**

-To clone the repository use following command:
+To clone the repository use command:

 `git clone https://gitlab.ub.uni-bielefeld.de/till.johanndeiter/quorumCluster.git`